reTHINK-project/dev-service-framework/README.md

 ```

-At this moment, both methods are supported, but the **"old way"** only will be supported until the runtime-core and other repositories update to the **"new way"**;

-if you have problems with the `npm install` service framework module, you may need following the steps present on [Github Help](https://help.github.com/articles/generating-ssh-keys/). and select operation system you are using.
+If you have problems with the `npm install` service framework module, you should check [Github Help](https://help.github.com/articles/generating-ssh-keys/). and select the operation system you are using.

 #### Setup Environment

+*overlap with previous section?*

 On the first time you are cloning this repository, you need to run the command `npm run init-setup`;